-Diffusion to chloroplasts is further enhanced by their tendency to appress in clusters against cell walls adjacent to intercellular spaces (Figure 1.2 C, D), while carbonic anhydrase within chloroplasts speeds up diffusion of CO2 by catalysing interconverion of CO2 and bicarbonate within the stroma of chloroplasts.
-Although CO2 rather than HCO3- is the substrate species for Rubisco, the presence of carbonic anhydrase enables bicarbonate ions, more abundant under the alkaline conditions (pH 8.0) that prevail inside chloroplasts, to diffuse to Rubisco in concert with diffusion of CO2.
+Chloroplasts tend to be appressed against cell walls adjacent to intercellular spaces (Figure 1.2 C, D) which improves access to CO2 and they contain carbonic anhydrase which speeds up diffusion of CO2 by catalysing interconversion of CO2 and bicarbonate within the stroma of chloroplasts.
+Although CO2 rather than HCO3- is the substrate species for Rubisco, the presence of carbonic anhydrase enables bicarbonate ions, which are more abundant under the alkaline conditions (pH 8.0) that prevail inside chloroplasts, to diffuse to Rubisco in concert with diffusion of CO2.
 By sustaining a very rapid equilibration between CO2 and HCO3- immediately adjacent to active sites on Rubisco, carbonic anhydrase enhances inward diffusion of inorganic carbon.

-1.1.4 Light and CO2 effects on leaf photosynthesis
+1.1.4 - Light and CO2 effects on leaf photosynthesis